10 Best hiking Daypacks of 2018

 WEIGHT: 14.5 oz.

 The REI Flash 22 series has been a hiking staple for many years and with good reason.
-This minimalist, ultralight design provides adequate support and comfort for simple day hikes with lightweight loads.
-It has detachable sternum and hip straps, an ice ax loop, water bottle pockets, and an internal hydration sleeve.
-The Flash 22 has a variety of convenient storage pockets, which we found to be a nice surprise in such a simple pack design.
-Though the Flash 22 has a more minimal frame and fewer features than most of the packs on this list, sometimes a simple daypack like this is all we need.
-This pack also comes in a Flash 18 model, but we prefer the Flash 22 because of its water bottle holsters and top lid pocket.
+This affordable, ultralight pack provides adequate support and comfort for simple day hikes with lightweight loads.
+If you're going on a demanding full day adventure, you may want a pack with a more substantial hip belt and carrying capacity, but we often find that a small pack like the Flash 22 is all we really need.
+This pack has a variety of convenient storage pockets, easy to reach water bottle holsters, and enough structure to feel comfortable against our backs.
+The Flash 22 does come with a simple, removable nylon strap hip belt, but we rarely find ourselves using it.
+This pack also comes in a Flash 18 model, but we prefer the Flash 22 because of its water bottle and top lid pockets.

 WEIGHT: 1 lb.
 2 oz.

-The Deuter Speed Lite 20 is comparable in size, shape, and comfort to the REI Flash 22, but with a bit more padding.
-It’s a fairly simple pack, but its lightweight, durable design is often all we need on short day hikes with light loads.
-Like the REI Flash, the Speed Lite comes with a simple nylon hip belt, but it won’t help much with weight transfer and you won’t really need it with a light pack.
-Overall we like the storage design of the Speed Lite, but we do find the layout of the Flash 22 to be slightly more functional.
-That said, we think the Speed Lite 20 goes toe to to with the Flash 22 for our favorite small, but highly functional daypacks.
+The Deuter Speed Lite 20 is comparable in size, shape, and comfort to the REI Flash 22, but with a bit more padding and durability.
+It’s a fairly simple pack, but its lightweight design is often all we need on short day hikes with light loads.
+Like the REI Flash, the Speed Lite comes with a simple, removable nylon hip belt, but we rarely find ourselves using it.
+Overall, we like the storage design of the Speed Lite with it’s large main compartment opening, but we wish its front stash pocket was slightly easier to access.
+We think the Speed Lite 20 goes toe-to-toe with the Flash 22 for the best small daypack design.
 If you're looking for more carrying capacity, Deuter also makes this pack in 22 and 26 liter models.

 WEIGHT: 2 lb.
 3 oz